-Sippican Harbor is surrounded by rural and suburban house densities and some agricultural land.
-Many shellfish beds exist here, and oyster reefs were denoted at the mouth of Briggs Cove on nautical charts prior to the 1930.
+Sippican Harbor is surrounded by rural and suburban house densities as well as some agricultural land.
+This town has long been a resort community, but in recent years small craft traffic has increased appreciably (G.Taft, pers. comm.).
+Many good shellfish areas exist here, and oyster reefs were denoted at the mouth of Briggs Cove on charts prior to the 1930.

-Photographs dated June 1930 of upper Sippican Harbor (Marion Town Hall vault) were the only photographs taken prior to the wasting disease discovered for any part of Buzzards Bay.
+Photographs taken June 1930 of upper Sippican Harbor (Marion town Hall vault) were the only photographs taken prior to the wasting disease discovered for any part of Buzzards Bay.
 These photographs are oblique, but eelgrass could be mapped (Fig. 10).
 Remarkably, the present day distribution of eelgrass in 1981 is almost identical to the 1930 distribution.
-The one exception is that eelgrass is less abundant today in the innermost parts of the harbor.
-These photographs suggest that peak eelgrass abundance and distribution today (except in disturbed areas) is indicative of patterns prior to the disease.
+The one exception is that eelgrass is slightly less abundant today in the innermost parts of the harbor.
+These photographs suggest that eelgrass peak abundance today (except in disturbed areas) is indicative of distribution prior to the disease.